Prologue

 First-light, when it's just enough to make out the distant shapes on the horizon, doesn't last very long.
 By the time I was ready to jump, dawn was already beginning to peek.

 Six months of dedicated preparation, of packing and re-packing, of studying pilot chute dimensions and wing loading and weather as if all that would prepare me mentally for the proposition I now stood face to face with.
-I knew my rig was properly packed, I knew the rates of acceleration in the first seconds of freefall, I knew the number charts that indicate how far a body in freefall can expect to descend in x seconds, and I knew the math worked out cleanly for a 1 second delay from a 300 foot tower.
+I knew my rig was properly packed.
+I knew the rates of acceleration in the first seconds of freefall.
+I knew the number charts that indicate how far a body will descend in x seconds, and I knew the math was clean for a one second delay from a 300-foot tower.

-But throughout all that preparation, I had never actually experienced what the moment before that first jump would feel like.
+But through all that preparation, I had never actually experienced what the moment before that first jump would feel like.
 And I was fucking terrified.

 What am I even doing up here?
 Maybe BASE is not for me.
 I could just go down, safe and sound back to the car, forget any of this ever happened.
 Curl up on a couch with Thunder in a warm apartment and go about my life.